Felix-Quehl/Monitor-Stateless-Radio-Communication/README.md

 Thus allowing monitoring of uplink and downlink the radio communication to detect a lost link.

 I develop this proof of concept with a pair of two [RangePi](https://shop.sb-components.co.uk/products/range-pi) USB dongles.
 They are based on [Raspberry Pi RP2040](https://de.wikipedia.org/wiki/RP2040) and LoRa Modules.
+It takes about 15 seconds up to two minutes to complete.

 Below you can see the modules working: